fnca-open-standards/ticket/Open-Ticket-Specification.md

 **Member Name (memberName)** string (300) – The member’s name.

-**Facility Types (facilityTypes)** string (40) array – This is an array of strings containing the facility types this member operates in the service area represented by the member id (above).
+**Facility Types (facilityTypes)** array – This is an array of facility objects containing the facility types this member operates in the service area represented by the member id (above).

+  **Type Name (typeName)** string (40) - the name of the facility type, such as Electric, Water, Sewer, Telecom, etc.

+  **Attributes (attributes)** name/value pairs - these are name/value pairs allowing the center to add additional information about the facility that may be useful for the excavator.
+This is similar to the Foreign Members feature of GeoJSON.
+These can be used to describe the APWA color for that facility, or the types of line (diameter, material, etc.), or any other information.

 **Phone Numbers (phoneNumbers)** array – this is an array of phone number objects containing phone information for the member.
 These objects contain the following information: